 The Escort Passport 9500ix, along with its corporate cousin, the BEL Pro 500, proved to be accomplished at ignoring nearby red light cameras on surface streets when we were passing nearby on a freeway.
 It's not perfect, occasionally alerting to a non-threatening camera, but GPS isn't sufficiently precise to always permit a distinction.

 The Escort Passport 9500ix also benefited from its Defender camera location database, which our comparison test showed to be the most reliable and accurate available.
 That advantage—coupled with its superior sensitivity, user-friendly nature and extreme resistance to false alarms—make it the best GPS-enabled radar detector in its class.
+Learn more...

 Eliminating False Alarms